aristizabaru/holbertonschool-machine-learning/math/0x00-linear_algebra/README.md

 ## Files

-This project is conceived to be carried out step by step, that is why the description of the files is presented as a statement.
+This project (lesson) is conceived to be carried out step by step, that is why the description of the files is presented as a statement.

 ### 0. Slice Me Up